-Meet the teachers at The Firs, who together with a strong team of teaching assistants and support staff make up a body of staff of over 45 employees, who aim to provide your child with the best possible educational experience.
-All of our staff undergo a continuous cycle of professional development, training and moderation and under the leadership of Head Teacher Lucy Davies.
+Meet the teachers at The Firs, who together with a strong team of wider staff; including estate, office, catering, support and teaching assistants form a group of over 45 employees, who aim to provide your child with the best possible educational experience.
+All of our staff undergo a continuous cycle of professional development, training and moderation under the leadership of Head Teacher Rosemary Blackburn.
 We deliver an exceptional and inspirational learning environment for the students in our care.

 Sarah has been teaching in Primary schools in Chester since 2000 and has taught at The Firs since 2005.
 She has taught across the Primary age range.
 Sarah has organised art exhibitions and competitions entries for the Firs on many occasions.